-Article 38 of the Statute of the ICJ establishes the sources of law to be applied by the Court in resolving disputes in accordance with international law:
+Article 38 of the Statute of the ICJ establishes the sources of law that the Court must apply resolving disputes in accordance with international law:

-- 1. International conventions (and treaties); - 2.
-International custom, as evidence of a general practice accepted as law; - 3.
-General principles of law recognized by civilized States; and - 4.
-As a subsidiary means, judicial decisions and the teachings of qualified legal scholars.
+- International conventions (and treaties) - International custom, as evidence of a general practice accepted as law - General principles of law recognized by civilized States - As a subsidiary means, judicial decisions and the teachings of qualified legal scholars.

 Since 1945, the Court has rendered many decisions and Advisory Opinions.
 Since the Court has no binding enforcement mechanism, not all of the disputing parties have complied with its decisions.
 Despite this condition, the Court's rulings are typically considered as authoritative interpretations of law and have a strong moral and persuasive effect on the international legal community.
-The Court's most effective areas have been boundary disputes and providing a legal basis for enforcing damage claims by States in disputes involving the use of force (e.g., in Libyan Arab Jamahiriyai/Chad, and in Islamic Republic of Iran v.
+The Court's most effective areas have been boundary disputes and providing a legal basis for enforcing States' damage claims in disputes involving the use of force (e.g., in Libyan Arab Jamahiriya/Chad, and in Islamic Republic of Iran v.
 United States).